tengso/bitflux/README.md

   }

   // a toy trading strategy that compares the current market price with vwap to decide buy or sell
-  // inputs and outputs are also dataflows
+  // inputs and outputs are also data-flows
-  // flow functions are composable def strategy(quotes: Quotes, trades: Trades): (Signals, Signals) = {
+  // Note that flow functions are composable def strategy(quotes: Quotes, trades: Trades): (Signals, Signals) = {
     val vwaps = vwap(trades)
     val mids = (quotes(_.bidPrice) + quotes(_.askPrice)) / 2.0